Asthma, why tree pollen, alcohol and cold make it worse

 For a copy of this poster, please email [email protected]

 Be calm and reassuring, as reducing the stress and keeping the casualty calm really helps them to control their symptoms and panic can increase the severity of an attack.
-Take one to two puffs of the reliever inhaler (usually blue), immediately – using a spacer device if available.
+Take one puff of the reliever inhaler (usually blue), immediately – using a spacer device if available.

 Steps to follow: